Anthem has no text

 In 1989, 65.691.133 people were counted in Crimea in about 31 mln of households.

-Regarding that, one can see that Crimea is currently in a last phase of demographic shift - long lifespan, free medicine in combined effect with conservative values and employment of either gender (making child raising more difficult) contributes to population aging and, ultimately, to demographical crisis.
+Regarding that, one can see that Crimea is currently in a last phase of demographic shift - long lifespan, free medicine in combination with conservative values and employment of either gender (making child raising more difficult) contributes to population aging and, ultimately, to demographical crisis.
 It is highly unlikely that Crimea will still make it to 50 mln in 2050.
-But the government develops new policies to encourage child raising and adoption, and to prevent accidents and suicides.
+But the government develops new policies to encourage child raising and adoption and to prevent accidents and suicides.

 There are some migrant populations in Crimea, they are called Yabançı (外者).
-Migrant population usually speaks russian or english, rarely can speak tatar.
-It defines itself as a foreign national in Crimea, rather than Crimean resident.
-Some crimean-born citizens also are Yabançı if they define themselves as some nationals, not Crimean citizens.
+Migrants usually speak russian or english, rarely can speak tatar.
+They define themselves as foreign nationals in Crimea, rather than Crimean residents.
+Some crimean-born citizens also are Yabançı if they define themselves as foreign nationals, not Crimean citizens.
 It is mostly true in regard of romanian and chechen nationals in Crimea, which usually retain their identity even in next, crimean generation and do not adapt to crimean customs and culture.

 They are heavily discriminated by people, but government denies any discrimination of foreigners.
 The root of discrimination of foreigners is in time of "monk khan" Sufi-Geray, when foreign nationals constructed railways and opened industry corporations using loan money and placed a considerable burden on Crimean economy.

-Chechens, according to public anti-foreigner humour, are "too conservative", "worse than an uncalled guest", "capable to treason" and, in the same time, "extremely loyal to family values", "ready for revenge", "bad workers".
+Chechens, according to public anti-foreigner humour, are "too conservative", "worse than an uncalled guest", "capable to treason" and, in the same time, "extremely loyal to family values", "ready for revenge", "bad workers", "good soldiers".

-Romanians, called "Moldovans", are expected to be "work-thirsty", "undependable", "very poor", "have big family abroad", "being very low in demands", "cook very big food portions".
+Romanians, called "Moldovans", are expected to be "work-thirsty", "bad soldiers", "undependable", "very poor", "have big family abroad", "very low in demands", "cook very big food portions".

 There are 4 major religions in Crimea.

-The first religion appearing in Crimea, is a Teñri path.
-Dingir is translated as "Sky" in protosumerian, from this language it was loaned to prototurkic and spread accross Eurasian steppe.
+The first religion historically created in Crimea is a Teñri path.
+Dingir is translated as "Sky" in protosumerian, from this language it was loaned to prototurkic and spread accross the Eurasian steppe.